DeepSportradar/instance-segmentation-challenge/README.md

 ### Computing metrics

-Metrics with respect to the test set can be computed using the `tools/test_json.py` script.
+Metrics with respect to the test set (or any other set) can be computed using the `tools/test_json.py` script.

 ```bash
 python3 tools/test_json.py test-output.json \